m-h-s/RAPID/README.md

 * Recommending design alternatives based on the requirements of a given case.

 ### Design and Architecture
-RAPID is designed as a rule-based knowledge-based and has four main components:<br>
+RAPID is designed as a rule-based knowledge-based System and has four main components:<br>
 * *Rule Base Component (RB)*: RB is responsible for storing and managing the rules encoding design knowledge.
    <br><br>
 * *Rule Explorer (RE)*: RE is responsible for retrieving the rules that are related to a session of interaction with a user, <br>